tinakiedaisch/bait_design_from_orthologs/README.md

 col2: total number of sites
 col3: percentage of parsimony informative sites

---> with this you can select a threshhold and remove exons below it
+--> This allows you to select a threshold and remove exons below it.

 ## 12. Align Exons again with MACSE_OMM